 Another treatment approach is cognitive-behavioral therapy (CBT), which is often used in conjunction with medication to treat other conditions, such as ADD or ADHD.
 This approach tends to be more successful with older children and adolescents, as younger children have trouble altering their behavior too drastically.

 It’s also helpful to redesign the environment in which the affected individual studies, learns, or works.
 This process may involve external memory tools, such as sticky notes, symbols, cards, or lists, which help them stay on task and focused.
-In children, external motivation may also help, such as a points system or a report card.
+In children, external motivation, such as a points system or a report card, may also help.

 Contact NeuroHealth In Arlington Heights Today!

 At NeuroHealth, our goal is to help those struggling with executive function disorder so they can achieve their goals and live happy, successful lives.
-We can provide testing, treatment, and other resources the Arlington Heights and the surrounding communities including Palatine, Des Plaines, Mt.
+We can provide testing, treatment, and other resources in Arlington Heights and the surrounding communities, including Palatine, Des Plaines, Mt.
 Prospect, Schaumburg, and more.
-Our protocol is designed to benefit those who deal with this disorder and want to improve their abilities and day to day quality of life.
+Our protocol is designed to benefit those who deal with this disorder and want to improve their abilities and daily quality of life.

-Get the help you deserve by contacting us today.
+Contact us today to get the help you deserve.
 We will ensure your testing, diagnosis, and treatment services move smoothly.